THEMATIC WORKING GROUP

 This NATURA initiative is conceived to fill the global assessment of urban NbS knowledge gap and to leverage, connect to, and support global initiatives and policy agendas led by the Convention on Biological Diversity (UN-CBD), the Intergovernmental Panel on Climate Change (IPCC), the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), the World Economic Forum (WEF) and others, while also supporting regional, national, and local policymaking and planning.

-Executive Team
+Leadership Team

-• Timon McPhearson, The New School, USA
+• Timon McPhearson, The New School/New York University, USA

-• Loan Diep, The New School, USA
+• Loan Diep, The New School/New York University, USA

 Advisory Team